SoftwareOne–Crayon Shows What’s Possible in Swiss M&A

 Cautious Optimism, Even as Tariff Uncertainty Lingers

-“I think everybody, as they entered 2025, was hopeful the environment would be strong, both on the equity side for IPOs and on the M&A side,” said Stefani Silverstein, Co-Head of Global TMT Investment Banking at Jefferies.
+“I think everybody, as they entered 2025, was hopeful the environment would be strong, both on the equity side for IPOs and on the M&A side,” said Stefani Silverstein, Co-Head of Global TMT M&A at Jefferies.
 “On the M&A side, we’ve seen that play out.
 There’s been strong momentum.
 Deal volume has kept pace with last year, but the number of deals has increased.”

 Tech M&A deal volume rose 4.8% in Q1 from Q4 2024, reaching 1,145 deals.
 That’s a 22.2% increase from the same quarter last year.
 However, much of that activity came before the tariff announcements in March, which roiled public markets and private sector confidence.